 Wakeup.
 Work, Watch.
 Watch the world pass by.

-In a rhythmic routine that revolves around night, dawn, noon, dusk, and night…, bed, work, prayer, table, TV …, sleep, work, eat, meditate and watch… once in a while, having a bowl of basmati… It’s a wonderful experience!
+In a rhythmic routine that revolves around night, dawn, noon, dusk, and night…, bed, work, prayer, table, TV …, sleep, work, eat, meditate and watch… once in a while, for a change, having a bowl of basmati… It’s a refreshing experience!

 Brussels sprouts are in season right now and I wanted to cook something new.
 When I added them to biryani, these wintry, cute ‘cabbage mini me’s’ woke up wonderfully to the flavor warmth of Bharath basmati.
 Excellent recipe for that special occasion.
 Give it a try.